martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 valid state ("open" or "half-closed (remote)" for servers) SHOULD treat this as a connection error of type `PROTOCOL_ERROR`.

-# Indicating failures during Reactive Certifiate Authentication {#errors}
+# Indicating failures during HTTP-Layer Certifiate Authentication {#errors}

 Because this draft permits client certificates to be exchanged at the HTTP framing layer instead of the TLS layer, several certificate-related errors which are defined